The project's broad research team will undertake a number of various-size studies.

-Ongoing study, and part of BKP: Species identification of Leather used in Viking Age shoes at the Borgund Kaupang
+Species Identification of Leather Used in Viking Age Shoes at the Borgund Kaupang

 Using microscopy-based methods on hair morphology, animal species are identified in leather used for shoes.
 Practical properties as well as symbolic connotations of the identified leather types are discussed.

 The Beacon of Knowledge.
 The Coastal Defence Organization of Fire Warning Beacons Around the City of Borgund in the Middle Ages